jayatithakkar/AI_Face_Mask_Detection/README.md

     - Lastly, run `dataVisualization.py` for insights into the dataset.

 **After following the above steps meticulously, you will successfully curate a dataset that aligns precisely with the structure and format provided in our reference link.**

 ---

+## Training, Testing, and Evaluation:

+After preparing the dataset, follow these steps to train, test, and evaluate the model using the scripts added to the repository.

+### Training the Model:

+1. **Execute `train.py`:**
+   - This script trains the CNN model using the processed dataset.
+   - Run the script by executing:
+     ```bash
+     python train.py
+     ```
+   - The trained model will be saved as `facial_model.pth`.

+### Testing the Model:

+2. **Execute `test.py`:**
+   - This script is used to make predictions on individual images.
+   - Before running, place the image you want to test in the root directory and name it `image.jpg` (or modify the script to point to the correct image path).
+   - Run the script by executing:
+     ```bash
+     python test.py
+     ```
+   - The script will display the image along with its predicted class.

+### Evaluating the Model:

+3. **Execute `evaluate.py`:**
+   - This script evaluates the trained model's performance on the test dataset.
+   - It will provide detailed metrics such as accuracy, confusion matrix, precision, recall, and F1 score.
+   - Run the script by executing:
+     ```bash
+     python evaluate.py
+     ```
+   - The results including a confusion matrix and classification report will be displayed.

+---